Test in a live environment

 client.convertFileToFile("/path/to/logo.png", "logo.pdf")

 PDFCrowd is a web service that creates PDF files from other formats online.
 It comes with different price structures, the lowest being $11/month for a limit of 200 credits, where 1 credit equals 0.5Mb of output data.
-You can also sign up for free trial.
-The detailed pricing can be checked here on the pricing page of PDFCrowd.
+You can also sign up for a free trial.
+The detailed pricing can be checked on the pricing page of PDFCrowd.

 IronPDF, on the other hand, is a C# PDF library.
 It is free for development and can always be licensed for commercial deployment.
-Licenses are available for single-project use, single developers, agencies and global corporations, as well as SaaS and OEM redistribution.
+Licenses for IronPDF are available for single-project use, single developers, agencies, and global corporations, as well as SaaS and OEM redistribution.
 All licenses include: a 30-day money-back guarantee, one year of product support & updates, validity for dev/staging/production, and also a permanent license (one-time purchase).
 The Lite package starts from $749.
-IrondPDF packages are permanent and there are no ongoing costs, while in comparison, PDFCrowd does have ongoing costs.
+IronPDF packages are permanent and there are no ongoing costs, while in comparison, PDFCrowd does have ongoing costs.

 IronPDF does not render HTML to PDF from a remote server.
-It actually spins up an instance of a real standard compliant web browser behind the scenes (without any additional software needing to be installed).
+It actually spins up an instance of a real standard-compliant web browser behind the scenes (without any additional software needing to be installed).
 The HTML is rendered with complete accuracy - and in a vector format suitable for the highest standards of commercial printing.
 The output is a clean and high-quality PDF.
-It is openly commercial, with licensing and pricing details all published on the website.
+It is openly commercial with licensing and pricing details all published on the website.

 PDFCrowd also converts the HTML in any given format to PDF with the highest accuracy and absolutely no downtime, as it runs on cloud servers at multiple locations.
 PDFCrowd is a web-based API that offers an online service to convert to PDF.
 Server-side API client libraries make it easy for you to use the Pdfcrowd HTML to PDF API.
 These libraries are available in a variety of popular server-side programming languages.
 Pricing details are listed on the website.